 Read/listen to the secondary sources first, then ...

-4. Though shocking to modern eyes, the list of "Penn Slaves" is a simple inventory of property - it is a clear example of how slavery de-humanized people [not unlike the Probate Inventory of the Pollards from two weeks ago].
+5. Though shocking to modern eyes, the Buff Bay List of occupations is a simple inventory of property - it is a clear example of how slavery de-humanized people [not unlike the Probate Inventory of the Pollards from two weeks ago].
 This list, as well as the bill of sale of Dinah, reduced people to items of property.
 Fuentes offers us a way to bring back something of these people's humanity; she's also very careful not to re-victimize them by continuing to treat them as de-humanized, an important reminder to us of the ethical practice of history.
-Can we recreate histories of Dinah and the "penn" people?
+Can we recreate histories of Dinah and the Buff Bay women?

 Jane Longmore, "Portrait of a Slave-Trading Family: The Staniforth of Liverpool", in Kate Donington, Ryan Hanley, and Jessica Moody, eds., Britain's History and Memory of Transatlantic Slavery: Local Nuances of a "National Sin" (Cambridge, Cambridge University Press, 2016),

 Podcast: Marisa Fuentes, “Colonial Port Cities and Slavery”, Ben Franklin's World Podcast, Episode 173.

 Fuentes, Marisa J. “Jane: Fugitivity, Space, and Structures of Control in Bridgetown.”
 In Dispossessed Lives: Enslaved Women, Violence, and the Archive, 13–45.
 University of Pennsylvania Press, 2016, (pp. 13-45).